austinsc/League-of-Legends-Helper/Readme.txt

 Button 4: This button toggles between the progress bar display and the timer display.

 Feel free to add an issue if you experience any problems.
 I wrote this application in a couple hours, so there are probably bugs.

 The latest Microsoft Visual C++ redistributable package for x86 is required to run the application- you can download it for free from here: http://www.microsoft.com/download/en/details.aspx?id=5555

+Also, ensure that you have the latest version of the Logitech Gaming Software (tested on versions 8.01+); http://www.logitech.com/en-us/434/7246?softwareid=7864&amp;osid=14&amp;section=downloads